DOBOT Unveils Magician Lite - A K12 Educational Robot Arm for Children, Teachers and Educators

 Magician Lite, the perfect K12 learning platform, makes AI and STEAM learning accessible, fun and engaging.

 SHENZHEN, China, Oct.
-15, 2019 /PRNewswire/ -- DOBOT, by Shenzhen Yuejiang Technology Co.
-Ltd, a leading global provider of robotics education solutions, today unveiled its new "Magician Lite", a multi-functional lightweight intelligent robotic arm dedicated to K12 and STEAM education.
+16, 2019 /PRNewswire/ -- DOBOT, by Shenzhen Yuejiang Technology Co.
+Ltd, a leading global provider of robotics education solutions, today unveiled its new "Magician Lite", a multi-functional lightweight robotic arm dedicated to K12 and STEAM education.

-Designed for users of all experience levels and abilities, Magician Lite provides everything that teachers or educators need to instruct students on how to apply the key concepts of AI and STEAM to real-world problems, ranging from a wide array of kits, intuitive software to complete curriculum, and themed competitions for K12 classrooms.
+Designed for users of all experience levels and abilities, Magician Lite provides everything that teachers or educators need to instruct students on how to apply the key concepts of AI and STEAM to real-world problems, ranging from various kits, intuitive software to complete curriculum and competitions.

-"AI relieves people from mundane, repetitive tasks, and is accelerating humans toward a more intelligently automated future while helping us do more of what humans know better than robots: create," said Jerry Liu, founder and CEO of DOBOT.
-"So it becomes critical to teach our next generation future-proof AI skills so they can not only outsmart robots, but also create a competitive advantage for themselves and their future.
-And the robotic arm is the best platform to do that. "
+"AI relieves people from mundane, repetitive tasks, and is accelerating humans toward a more automated future while helping us do more of what humans know better: create," said Jerry Liu, founder and CEO of DOBOT.
+"So it becomes critical to teach our next generation future-proof AI skills.
+The robotic arm is the best platform to do that."

 World's First Child-Friendly Robot Arm

-Magician Lite is made of high-performance eco-friendly plastics and aviation-grade aluminum alloy.
-It has collision detection function and is safe for children to be around.
-The robot is plug and play and easy to change end accessories.
+Magician Lite is made of eco-friendly plastic and has collision detection function, safe for children to be around.

-To help students to explore, discover and create, DOBOT offers numerous kits to go with Magician Lite, including writing and drawing kit, industry 4.0 kit, AI vision kit, wireless kit, and sensor kit.
+To help students to explore, discover and create, DOBOT offers numerous kits to go with Magician Lite.

 Pricing and Availability